100 paid interns from the University of Texas and other local colleges

 Intel in the Community

 Intel is committed to improving K-12 science and math education, enabling teachers to use technology effectively in their classrooms, broadening access to technology, and encouraging women and minorities to enter technical careers.
-The company supports state and local organizations and programs aimed at improving math, science, engineering, and technology curriculum, including the Texas Engineering and Technical Consortium (TETC), the Central Texas Technology & Education Executive Council (TEEC), Austin Partners in Education (APIE), the Austin Independent School District (AISD) Science Fair, and Mathworks.
+The company supports state and local organizations and programs aimed at improving math, science, engineering, and technology curriculum, including the UT Women in Engineering program (UT WEP), Austin Partners in Education (APIE), the Austin Independent School District (AISD), Austin Energy Regional Science Festival and Austin Mini-Maker Faire.